How to write your personal statement like a boss

 Instead of: From a young age, I personally have always been a really keen and enthusiastic scientist, who has really thrived in all scientific subjects.
 Marie Curie – who discovered radium and polonium – has always inspired me to keep searching for the truth which is something I plan to continue doing at university.

-We’re going to cover a lot of the issues with this example later on, but in terms of concision, there are unnecessary intensifiers (‘really keen’) and explanations (who Marie Curie is), extra wording (‘I personally’), and vague phrasing that doesn’t show very much at all (‘something I plan to continue').
-This student also hasn’t shown that they are a keen scientist - you should make your interest in the subject so obvious by using lots of examples, that you don’t need to tell the admissions team.
+There are quite a few issues with this example, starting with the cliched ‘from a young age’ opening.
+In terms of concision, there are unnecessary intensifiers (‘really keen’) and explanations (who Marie Curie is), extra wording (‘I personally’), and vague phrasing that doesn’t show much at all (‘something I plan to continue').
+This student also hasn’t shown that they are a keen scientist – you should evidence your interest with examples.

 Try: I am a keen scientist who enjoys using experimental techniques to solve problems.
 In Chemistry, I recently investigated the rate of reaction between magnesium and sulphuric acid…

-This doesn’t include everything from the original, but it shows an admissions tutor how the student is a keen scientist and launches straight into an example which will further demonstrate their suitability for the course.
-It is also only 177 characters compared to the first example with a massive 304!
+This doesn’t include everything from the original, but it shows how the student is a keen scientist and launches straight into an example of something they’ve found interesting in class.
+It’s also only 177 characters, compared to the 304 characters in the first example!

 2. Keep your focus

-You should focus your examples on your academic ability and interest and how that makes you a suitable candidate for the course.
-You can even pick out key general topics that you have an interest in and are looking forward to studying (e.g. sustainable building design in an architecture application), but avoid mentioning specific university courses or modules by name (e.g. Games and Virtual Reality at Glasgow School of Art), as you are sending this to all your chosen universities and this may limit your chances at those you don’t mention.
+You should focus your examples on your abilities and interests and how they make you a suitable candidate for the course.
+You can even pick out key general topics that you have an interest in and are looking forward to studying, e.g. sustainable building design in an architecture application.
+You should avoid mentioning specific university courses or modules by name (e.g. Games and Virtual Reality at Glasgow School of Art) as you’ll be sending this to all your chosen universities and this may limit your chances at those you don’t mention.

 Examples:

-Instead of: The process of writing an EPQ taught me many skills that will be invaluable to me at university and in my future career as a Project Manager.
+Instead of: The process of writing an EPQ taught me many skills that will be invaluable to me at university and in my future career as an architect.

-This is such a vague example - we have no idea what the EPQ was about or what specific skills this applicant built.
-The example also hasn’t been linked to the course that the student is applying for, but they have mentioned their future career goals, making this seem more important to the student than the actual studying bit!
+This is a vague example – we have no idea what the EPQ was about or what specific skills this applicant built.
+The example also hasn’t been linked to the course that the student is applying for.

 Try: Through writing my EPQ on ‘Sustainability in the UK’, I developed my research skills and the ability to break down complex, interconnected policies and processes.
-These skills will be essential throughout my degree in architecture where I will need to be able to research widely and become familiar with policies on specific areas like sustainable building design.
+These skills will be essential throughout my degree in architecture, where I will need to research widely and understand policies on specific areas like sustainable building design.

 In this example, the student has identified and evidenced two specific skills that they have related directly to their chosen subject.
 This example also answers the question, ‘does this explain why I am a good applicant?’

 Please note that this example isn’t complete.
-We would recommend giving more information and picking out some key parts of the EPQ the student found particularly interesting, what they learned, and how this relates to their chosen subject.
+We would recommend giving more information and picking out some key parts of the EPQ you found particularly interesting, what you learnt, and how this relates to your chosen subject.

 3. Sell yourself

 This can be a tough one!
-The thought of having to write about our best qualities fills some people with absolute dread, but you do have great skills and attributes and your university admissions team wants to hear about them!
-The trick here is to be confident without coming across as arrogant or overconfident: be proud of yourself, but don’t show off.
+The thought of having to write about your best qualities fills some people with absolute dread, but you do have great skills and attributes, and your university admissions team wants to hear about them!
+The trick here is to be confident without coming across as arrogant: be proud of yourself, but don’t show off.

 Try the following exercise:

-- Start off by making a list of all the useful experiences you have had, the things you have done that you are most proud of, and any awards or certificates you have ever achieved, or competitions you have won (if you have been using Unifrog’s Activities tool, check here before you start your list to give you some ideas).
+- Start off by making a list of all the useful experiences you’ve had, the things you’ve done that you’re most proud of, any awards or certificates you’ve achieved, and any competitions you’ve won (if you’ve been using Unifrog’s Activities tool, check here first for ideas).

-- Finally, mark out the examples that are relevant to your chosen subject or to going to university in general; these are the examples you are going to use to demonstrate how fantastic you are to your admissions team.
+- Finally, mark out the examples that are relevant to your chosen subject or to going to university in general; these are the examples you’re going to use to demonstrate how fantastic you are to your admissions team.

-When you write each example, avoid arrogant and sweeping statements such as ‘I have a vast array of skills’, which only shows your admissions team that you’re not quite sure what the value of that activity was!
-Instead, describe how specific skills have been put into practice to give real evidence of your ability.
+When you write each example, avoid arrogant and sweeping statements like ‘I have a vast array of skills’, which only shows the admissions team that you’re not quite sure what the value of that activity was!
+Instead, describe how you’ve put specific skills into practice to give evidence of your abilities.

 Examples: